feeltheajf/trufflehog3/README.md

 You can now run an incremental scan by specifying the path to the baseline JSON report as `-i/--incremental` CLI argument.
 In this case, only the new issues compared to the baseline will be reported.

+### Multiprocessing

+Multiprocessing support allows for much faster scans, you can alter the default workers count using `-p/--processes` CLI argument.

 ## Thanks

 Special thanks to Dylan Ayrey ([@dxa4481](https://github.com/dxa4481)), developer of the original [truffleHog](https://github.com/dxa4481/truffleHog) scanner